-Of this amount, an estimated \$8.3 million is anticipated to be covered from the parent resources of new aid recipients as part of UC's planned expansion of California resident enrollment.
+Of this amount, an estimated \$6.2 million is anticipated to be covered from the parent resources of new aid recipients as part of UC's planned expansion of California resident enrollment.

-Funding from Cal Grants is expected to increase between 2018-19 and 2019-20 by about 2% due to projected increase in resident enrollment.
-Funding from Pell Grants is expected to increase by 4% due to both the enrollment increase and an estimated 1.6% increase in the maximum Pell Grant (\$100).
+Funding from Cal Grants is expected to grow by \$22.6 million as a result of tuition increases and enrollment growth.
+Funding from Pell Grants is expected to increase by 3 percent due to both the enrollment increase and an estimated increase in the maximum Pell Grant.